 Next, we investigate whether the adoption of IDD has varying effects on toxic emissions based on the level of capital-market pressure for short-term performance.
 Specifically, we posit that when CEOs are under intense capital-market pressure to demonstrate strong short-term financial performance, the CEO becomes more inclined to pursuing short-term performance at the expense of long-term reputational capital.
 In our empirical setting, we hypothesize that firms experiencing strong capital-market pressure will exhibit a larger increase in toxic emissions in response to the adoption of IDD.
-As proxies for capital market pressures for financial performance, we use the ownership of transient institutional investors classified by Bushee (1998) and the ownership of hedge funds.
+As proxies for capital market pressures for financial performance, we use the ownership of transient institutional investors and activist investors classified by Bushee (1998) and Swanson et al. (2022), respectively.
+Bushee (1998) reported that investment horizon of institutional investors influences managerial myopia while Brav et al. (2008) discovered that activists increase the likelihood of underperforming CEOs' turnover.

 Table 9 presents the estimation results.
-Our findings indicate that firms increase toxic emissions to a greater extent when they have a higher ownership (i.e., above the industry median) of transient institutional investors or hedge funds.
-These investors could induce CEOs to prioritize financial performance over environmental performance.
+Our findings indicate that firms increase toxic emissions to a greater extent when they have a higher proportion of transient institutional ownership or when they are involved in activist campaigns that influence the management team to prioritize short-term stock prices at the expense of long-term shareholder value.
+This increase in dismissal risks forces CEOs to prioritize financial performance over environmental performance.
+CEOs of target firms are likely to have a higher chance of turnover.
 The estimated coefficients are statistically significant only among the group of firms with CEOs under this pressure.
-The magnitude of the coefficient suggests that, for an average plant, the IDD-induced effects imply an increase in toxic emissions by 14.8% for the subsample with higher ownership of transient investors and 13.8% for the subsample with higher ownership of hedge funds, respectively.
+The magnitude of the coefficient suggests these effects imply an increase in toxic emissions by 13.5% to 22.1% for an average plant in the sample.